 When scraping off the rust from your tools, there are various tools you can use.
 Screwdrivers, for example, allow you to remove the rust strains faster and more effectively.
 If you have metal tools with sharper edges, you can use them too.

 If you do not have metallic items to remove rust spots, you can rent tools at your local hardware.
 An electric sander, for example, does a better job compared to simple tools such as screwdrivers.
+You can check also how to use a cordless drill as a screwdriver?

 When removing rust spots using metal tools, follow this process.